premchander-revature/interviewquestions/.NET FULL STACK/C#Collections.md

 ---

-11. Can you brief on Stack Collection class in C#?
+11. Can you brief me on the Stack Collection class in C#?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)